03 February 2018

-A writer and education specialist is taking on an epic ten-day run to raise much-needed funds for Prisoners’ Education Trust.
+A writer and education specialist took on an epic ten-day run to raise much-needed funds for Prisoners’ Education Trust.

-Dr Lewis Owens’ route will take him between his home town of Ruislip, West London, and Canterbury, via six churches named after St Martin the patron saint of the poor, homeless and disadvantaged.
+Dr Lewis Owens’ route took him between his home town of Ruislip, West London, and Canterbury, via six churches named after St Martin the patron saint of the poor, homeless and disadvantaged.

 “Prison education is a cause St Martin himself, a great champion of the poor and imprisoned, would have appreciated greatly.
 I wanted to support PET because I think the work the charity does is so important – it provides people with a lifeline, and doesn’t give up on people.”

 Lewis, 44, who now runs an education consultancy, came to higher education learning at a later age.
 He struggled to engage with school and left with no A Levels, but later returned to higher education and was awarded a PhD from Cambridge University.
 This background, says Lewis, also informs his interest in PET.

 “Like many teenagers, I rebelled at school and as a result failed my A-levels, but fortunately I managed to get my education back on track subsequently.
 But despite being successful, I want people to know I have struggled initially, particularly people who are struggling now in the prison system.”